 Impact on filing deadlines at HMRC

 Changing your company’s accounting reference date will probably affect your accounting period for Corporation Tax.
-As a result, your deadlines for paying Corporation Tax and filing Company Tax Returns and accounts at HMRC will be different.
+As a result, your deadlines for paying Corporation Tax and filing Company Tax Returns and accounts with HMRC will be different.

 You can check your accounting period for Corporation Tax by signing in to your business tax account using HMRC’s online service.
 If your company’s accounting period and financial year are different as a result of changing your ARD, you may need to contact HMRC to update your accounting period before filing your next Company Tax Return.

 Ask Companies House to extend your accounts filing deadline

 If an exceptional and unforeseeable event (e.g,. fire, flood, theft, serious illness) prevents you from filing your company accounts on time, you can make an application to Companies House asking for more time to file your accounts.
 You can apply online or by post, but you must do so before your normal filing deadline.

 To make an application to extend your company accounts filling deadline, you will need to provide the following details: